Aryetis/AutoPauseStealth/README.md

 ## Description :

 Automatically and stealthly pause your game (without showing any pause UI) at the start of every song waiting for potential lag spikes to end.
+Here's how it works, courtesy of InfoVR :  <a href="https://www.youtube.com/watch?v=VX57BkbV5AQ">Youtube Demo</a>

 ----------